ande-y/RSA-encryption-in-Java/README.md

 ### `rsaCracker_perfectSquares.java`

 This program utilizes an algorithm showcased on the YouTube channel: [Numberphile](https://youtu.be/-ShwJqAalOk).
 Rather than checking for primes per iteration, the algorithm checks for perfect squares.
 This algorithm is much faster than one that check for primes.
 This algorithm is also especially fast for RSA keys whose prime numbers are relatively "close" to one another.

-### `ResultWriter.java`

-This program contains 1 function used by the key cracking program.
-The method is used to quickly dump the contents of a cracked key into a txt file.
-This program was used for a hacking contest.

 ## Others